kijai/ComfyUI-FluxTrainer/README.md

 - You can build workflows to compare settings etc.

 Currently supports LoRA training, and untested full finetune with code from kohya's scripts: https://github.com/kohya-ss/sd-scripts

+Experimental support for LyCORIS training has been added as well, using code from: https://github.com/KohakuBlueleaf/Lycoris

 ![Screenshot 2024-08-21 020207](https://github.com/user-attachments/assets/1686b180-90c8-41d0-8c96-63e76ebc2475)